 What does this mean in Michigan?

 Michigan Department of Education offers these model forms and guidance.
-Your district may not use these exact forms, but the required information needs to be included in whatever notice looks like in your district.
+Your district may not use these exact forms, but the required 5 pieces of information need to be included in whatever notice looks like in your district.

 What about signing the IEP?